taublast/taublast.github.io/_drafts/2026-03-01-SolTempo-Audio-Processing-Shaders-MAUI.md

 - Optional semitones (C#, Eb, etc.) or “natural notes only” mode
 - BPM / tempo detection (roughly 40–260 BPM)
 - Audio settings: choose input device (or System Default) and enable Gain (+5) for low signals
-- Streak achievements (octave / two octaves) with confetti and a fullscreen shader celebration
+- Streak achievements ("Full Octave" / "Perfect Streak") with confetti and a fullscreen shader celebration

 ## The Single Canvas Approach

-Like many my previous MAUI apps, SolTempo is completely drawn on a single hardware-accelerated Skia `Canvas`.
-The only native control we use is the one presented via `DisplayActionSheet`, love using this one to keep platform-native feel for users.
+Like many of my previous MAUI apps, SolTempo is completely drawn on a single hardware-accelerated SkiaSharp `Canvas`.
+The only native control we use is the one presented via `DisplayActionSheet` — love using this one to keep platform-native feel for users.

 All the navigation, modals, and popups happen inside this canvas.
-To make the UI feel attractive SolTempo uses:
+To make the UI feel alive SolTempo uses:

 - shader-based transitions when switching modules
 - shaders for entrance/exit of popups instead of usual scale/fade transforms
 - a dynamic liquid glass-like shader backdrop behind the main panel
 - a dynamic liquid glass-like shader backdrop behind the bottom icons menu panel
 - a constantly drawn audio equalizer at the bottom
-- a simple confetti helper when you hit a single octave streak
+- a simple confetti helper when you hit a "Full Octave" streak
-- a neat animated shader for a double-octave streak achievement
+- a neat animated shader for the "Perfect Streak" achievement

 The UI itself is assembled in code (.NET HotReload-friendly), no XAML.